As you debug, Entrian Inline Watch displays the values of variables inline in your source code, updated live as you step through your code:

 The "Toggle display" command, which is bound to the Shift+Alt+W hotkey by default, switches the display of values off and on.
 The "Configuration..." command shows the configuration dialog.

-(✱) The version here in the Visual Studio Marketplace only supports 2015 and above - for the 2010-2013 version, please see the download page.
+(✱) This version here in the Visual Studio Marketplace only supports 2015 to 2019 - for other versions, please see the download page.

 It works with both Managed debugging and Native debugging; in C++, C#, and VB.

 30-day free trial